 The “Motor Car Act 1903″ introduced number plates, and raised the UK’s speed limit to a scary 20mph!

 As part of this new legislation it was decreed that each motor vehicle would need its own identity.
-Consequently, all vehicles registered in the UK must have unique registration numbers and so number plates were born.
+Consequently, all vehicles registered in the UK must have unique registration numbers and so the personalisation of number plates were born starting with A1.

 Many personalised items make great gifts

 Over the years we have found that more and more personalised plates have been purchased for gifts.
 Notable birthdays such as a 21st then also 40,50,60,70th birthdays are always popular for families to join together and buy a personalised gift.
 It is now so much easier to gift a number plate, when supplied on a certificate it is perfect to insert inside a card and also wrap the actual perspex number plates.

 CarReg have over 50 million to choose from.
 Prices starting from only £65 - We also have many held in stock and held on DVLA certificate, ready to transfer quickly.